corda/CSDE-cordapp-template-kotlin/README.md

 ### Setting up

 1. We will begin our test deployment with clicking the `startCorda`.
 This task will load up the combined Corda workers in docker.
-   A successful deployment will allow you to open the HTTP RPC at: https://localhost:8888/api/v1/swagger#.
+   A successful deployment will allow you to open the REST APIs at: https://localhost:8888/api/v1/swagger#.
 You can test out some of the functions to check connectivity.
 (GET /cpi function call should return an empty list as for now.)
 2. We will now deploy the cordapp with a click of `5-vNodeSetup` task.
 Upon successful deployment of the CPI, the GET /cpi function call should now return the meta data of the cpi you just upload